radujica/SudokuSolver/README.md

 # SudokuSolver
-A sudoku solver using backtracking
+A sudoku solver using backtracking in C++

 v1.0: Naive algorithm